 Removing dairy from your diet makes no difference.
 There will not be less lactose in your breastmilk if you stop eating dairy products.

-There is no relationship between lactose intolerance in adult family members (including the mother) and in babies.
+There is no relationship between lactose intolerance in adult family members (including mum) and in babies.
 They are different types of lactose intolerance.

 A baby with symptoms of lactose intolerance should not be taken off the breast and fed on soy-based or special lactose-free infant formula.